In this section

 The York phlebotomy service has moved from the Nuffield Hospital to Peppermill Court on Ramsay Close in York (from Monday 14 September).
 In the coming weeks we will be opening a booking service for routine phlebotomy appointments, and will share further information when the booking service is ready to open.

 Address: Peppermill Court, Ramsay Close, York North Yorkshire YO31 8SS For more information about our blood taking services click here.

 Bereavement services - please see the latest information about coming to the bereavement suite and collecting belongings of a loved one.

 Haematology and Oncology services

-There are temporary changes to the Haematology and Oncology services at Scarborough and York Hospital.
-You can find out more here.
+There are service changes to the Haematology and Oncology services at Scarborough and York Hospital.

 Learning disability services